 (2) as a result of assembling a mobile amusement ride while intoxicated causes serious bodily injury to another.

-The Intoxication Assault statute is clear that the state of Texas does not have to prove you injured someone intentionally to charge you with Intoxication Assault.
+The Intoxication Assault statute makes it clear that the state does not have to prove you injured someone intentionally to charge you with Intoxication Assault in Texas.
 You can be charged with Intoxication Assault for injuring someone by accident or mistake.
-The Intoxication Assault crime is meant to have harsh consequences to discourage people from drinking and driving.

 What constitutes being intoxicated?

-Intoxication means being drunk or on drugs to the point where you no longer have normal use of your mental or physical functions.
+Intoxication means being under the influence of alcohol or on drugs to the point where you no longer have normal use of your mental or physical functions.
 The state can prove intoxication by showing that you had a blood alcohol concentration of .08 or more or that you lost the “normal” use of your mental or physical faculties due to the introduction of any substance into your body.
 Note that you are “intoxicated” under Texas Law even if you were prescribed the medicine or it was over the counter or the substance is otherwise entirely legal.
-Learn more about the definition of intoxication under Texas law
+Learn more about the definition of intoxication under Texas law here.

 What type of vehicles does the Intoxication Assault statute include?